ArctosDB/documentation-wiki/_documentation/identification.markdown

 Remarks can elaborate or clarify any signficant aspect of a determination.
 This is a good place for recording the verbatim form of a [Determined Date](#determined-date) if it was not recorded as an exact day.

+## Determiner

+`Identification_Agent .
+Agent_ID NUMBER(22) not null`

+Determiners are the [agent](/documentation/agent) (or agents, usually a person) who identified the specimen.
+More than one agent can be entered.
+The order in which such co-determiners are displayed is set in the form by the order in which they were added to the determination.
+To change the displayed order, drag rows.

+## Nature of ID

+`Identification .
+Nature_Of_ID VARCHAR2(30) not null`

+The basis of the identification.
+Vocabulary is defined in, and controlled by, a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctnature_of_id).

+> This concept is undergoing modification.
+Please see [Issue 515](https://github.com/ArctosDB/arctos/issues/515) for additional guidance.

 SpecimenSearch contains a dropdown list with the following values.
 All searches are case-insensitive.
 Examples are fictitious and incomplete.